makushatnik/devops-course/exam/README.md

 You need to get access to your Linux server by **SSH** or something, upload xml files from the mentioned above directory into:
 `/var/lib/jenkins/jobs`

+## Java Containers
+1st image for Java was - 441Mb.

 ## Using

 ### Continuous Integration